GeorgeGavrilov/CSE110-LAB1/index.md

 Someone super wise once said:
 > I am not lazy, I am just still buffering
->

 And I can greatly relate to that, especially at the moment of making this webpage and trying to come up with ideas.

-So far, my life on campus is more like this:
+So far, my life on campus is more like this code snippet:
 ```
 while (on_campus) {
         classes()